PurplesparkA/arduino_enclosure_envctrl/README.md

 I included the source Fusion 360 file for the case I designed for this project, this is not the definitive version, I need to add a few things.
 I also included the STL files generated from this Fusion 360 design, for those who would want to give it a go.
+The whole dev process was done with VSCode with the Platform.io plugin, and it really works great.
+I prefer VSCode to Arduino IDE, because Intellisense and git integration.

 # Future development